 Doug Battista has found that in the field of human resources, he often is called upon to act as counselor.
 Since part of HR is helping employees with insurance and medical issues, Doug Battista regularly talks to workers about ways to reduce medical costs by trying to live a healthier life.
 Living a healthy life cuts down on work absenteeism and medical bills, which reduces overall insurance costs on a corporation, Doug Battista believes.

-Added to his everyday tasks is the fact that Doug Battista is Vice President of HR for Jenny Craig, one of the world’s foremost weight loss plans.
+Added to his everyday tasks is the fact that Doug Battista is the President of North America Field Operations for Jenny Craig, one of the world’s foremost weight loss plans.
 Eating healthy and exercising is a part of everything Jenny Craig stands for, Doug Battista reminds us.
 And eating healthy and exercising has always been an important part of Doug Battista’s daily life.
 Today, he talks to Community Blog Online about how he stays healthy.

 Community Blog Online: As companies have tried to cut back on insurance costs, more attention is being paid to the health and wellness of employees.
 Have you seen that in your HR work?